 The use of man-made chemicals is increasing, and at the same time we have warning signals that a variety of wildlife and human health problems are becoming more prevalent,” says Dr. Richard Dixon, Head of the World Wildlife Federation (WWF) Scotland.
 “It is reckless to suggest there is no link between the two and give chemicals the benefit of the doubt.
 Urgent action is needed to replace hazardous chemicals with safer alternatives especially in clothing and other consumer products.

 Teflon in Your Trousers

-The chemicals that the WWF was warning about are perfluorinated chemicals (PFCs), which include the non-stick additive Teflon.
-These chemicals are increasingly being added to clothing because it makes them last longer and also can make them wrinkle-free.
+Perfluorinated chemicals (PFCs) are increasingly being added to clothing because it makes them last longer and also can make them wrinkle-free.
 Most clothing labeled “no-iron” contains PFCs.

 Your Clothing’s Chemical Cocktail

 Man-made fabrics are complex, and getting a soft pullover out of raw materials takes some measure of chemical manipulation.
 For instance:

 - Chemicals are used to make fibers suitable for spinning and weaving.

 - A formaldehyde product is often applied to prevent shrinkage.
 This product is applied with heat so it is trapped in the fiber permanently.

 - Petrochemical dyes, which pollute waterways, are used for color.